materialsproject/pymatgen/docs/index.rst

    data with metadata such as authors and references.
 (Anubhav Jain)
 3. Vasprun parsing now parses dielectric constant where available.
 (Geoffroy Hautier)
+4. New custom ipython shell script for pymatgen.
-4. Miscellaneous bug fixes and speedups.
+5. Miscellaneous bug fixes and speedups.

 :doc:`Older versions </changelog>`